Mojo Rawley: Personal life

 Muhtadi is close friends with retired professional football player, Rob Gronkowski.
+In January 2022, Muhtadi revealed he had COVID-19 in 2020 and defined it as a near-fatal experience.

 On February 12, 2022, Muhtadi got engaged to Gracie Tracy.
-In January 2022, Muhtadi revealed he had COVID-19 in 2020 and defined it as a near-fatal experience.
+The couple were married on October 17, 2022, in Florence, Italy.
+Their daughter, Nova was born on December 6, 2024.